julcst/gltemplate/README.md

 cpack
 ```

-or call `cmake --build build --target package` in the root directory.
+or alternatively call `cmake --build build --target package` in the root directory.

 `cpack` generates a DragNDrop archive with an `.app` bundle under macOS and a zip folder with an `.exe` and all necessary resources under Windows.
 On Windows it is also possible to build an .EXE or .MSI installer, but this also requires NSIS or WiX Toolset.